Resurgent retailers help UK's FTSE to extend winning run

 The index extended gains in the early afternoon, with traders citing comments from the head of the International Monetary Fund that the European Central Bank should share risk if it embarks on bond buying, as the market expects it will on Thursday.

-Volumes were light, with the FTSE 100 trading less than three quarters of its 90-day average volume, as U.S. markets were shut for a holiday.
+Volumes were light, with the FTSE 100 trading less than half of its 90 day average volume by 1452 GMT.

-The index underperformed a 0.7 percent rise for Germany’s DAX and a 1.2 percent gain on Italy’s FTSE MIB, with the UK market hindered by its large exposure to commodity-related shares.
+The index underperformed a 1 percent rise for Germany’s DAX and a 1.5 percent gain on Italy’s FTSE MIB, with UK market hindered by its large exposure to commodity-related shares.

 Mining shares fell ahead of data from China, which is expected to report on Tuesday that its economic growth slowed to 7.2 percent in the fourth quarter, the weakest since the global financial crisis.

-China stocks on Monday suffered their biggest one-day percentage drop since the crisis, hit by record falls for banks.
+China stocks suffered their biggest one-day percentage drop since the global financial crisis on Monday, hit by record falls for banks.

-The UK mining index fell 1.2 percent, with Glencore, BHP Billiton and Rio Tinto down 1.9-1.1 percent.
+The UK mining index fell 1.5 percent, with Glencore, BHP Billiton and Rio Tinto, down 1.9-1.4 percent.
 The sector has fallen nearly 20 percent in two months.